SamBissell/100-days-of-code/log.md

 **Today's Progress** navbar
 **Thoughts:** need to get better at state and effect syntax.
 For some reason the header bg image isnt showing, but a working src url is present in the markup.

+### Days 57: 8/29/21

+**Today's Progress** Learned the basics of svelte.
+**Thoughts:** It’s interesting to have the script, style and html all in the same file, kind of old school, but allows for a really straightforward use of javascript.

+### Days 58: 8/30/21

+**Today's Progress** Revisited a Mongo/Express/Ejs project.
+Experimented with Svelte.
+**Thoughts:**  I’ve accumulated a lot of knowledge in the past 59 days, but putting it into practice is difficult.